bartekprtc/gruv-vsassist.nvim/README.md

 Code based on [vsassist.nvim](https://github.com/BoHomola/vsassist.nvim) theme, which is based on [vscode.nvim](https://github.com/Mofiqul/vscode.nvim).
 Pretty much the only difference to vscode.nvim are the syntax highlight colours (mostly set up for C/C++); remaining highlights (such as lua, typescript, js, css, etc.) remain default (vscode).

-I tried highlighting functions (and function calls) in a separate color to methods (and method calls), but that disambiguation is not yet available in treesitter (for C++, at least).
-Also, macro "function" calls are highlighted with "Constructor" hl group, so I made it purple.
+Macro "function" calls are highlighted with "Constructor" hl group, so I made it purple.

 ## Preview